bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Multi-select
 - Password

-If you would like configuration (connection or settings) options to be set up for your carrier, please specify the following for each configuration option when you [sign up](#sign-up)
+If you would like configuration (connection or settings) options to be set up for your carrier, specify the following for each configuration option when you [sign up](#sign-up):
 - **Label**: This is the text that will be displayed on the merchant's UI when they connect
 - **Required**: Whether or not the configuration option is required
 - **Type**: Type of configuration option